conduktor/conduktor-docs/docs/platform/configuration/ssl-tls-configuration.md

 Fill in the required keystore password and key password and click "Import".
 ![mtls-3b.png](assets/mtls-3b.png)

-You'll get back to the cluster screen with the content of your keystore extracted into Access key and Access certificate
+You'll get back to the cluster screen with the content of your keystore extracted into Access key and Access certificate.
 ![mtls-4.png](assets/mtls-4.png)

 ### Using the UI (Access key & Access certificate method)

-Your Kafka Admin or your Kafka Provider gave you 2 files for authentication
+Your Kafka Admin or your Kafka Provider gave you 2 files for authentication.

 - An Access key (.key file)
 - An Access certificate (.pem or .crt file)

-Here's an example with Aiven
+Here's an example with Aiven:
 ![mtls-1.png](assets/mtls-1.png)

 You can paste the 2 file's contents into Conduktor Platform, or alternatively import from keystore.